mulyarvd/mulyarvd/README.md

 ### I'm a frontend-developer!

-- 🔭 I’m currently working with VueJS (SSR, NuxtJS)
+- 🔭 I’m currently working with Vue
-- 🥅 2020 Goals: Contribute more to complex projects
 - ⚡ I like to learn new technologies and tools